 The KIA Board sets the interest rates provided through the CWSRF.
 The KIA Board must review and approve the interest rates at least annually.
 Rates are based on prevailing market conditions with the Bond Buyer General Obligation 20-Bond Municipal Bond Index as a reference rate.
-Kentucky has one standard interest rate and two non-standard interest rates for the CWSRF program primarily dependent upon the community's Median Household Income (MHI).
+Kentucky has one standard interest rate and two non-standard interest rates for the CWSRF program primarily dependent upon the community's MHI.
 Information is provided in the next section for Kentucky's methodology for MHI determination.

-- 1. The standard rate is applied when the MHI is equal to or above the Kentucky MHI of \$60,183. - 2.
+- 1. The standard rate is applied when the MHI is equal to or above the Kentucky MHI of \$62,417. - 2.
 The first non-standard rate is applied for the following reasons: - a.
 When the MHI is greater than 80% but less than the Kentucky MHI; - b.
 Projects that meet the definition for regionalization; or - c.
 Projects necessary for compliance with an Agreed Order or Consent Decree. - 3.
 The second non-standard rate is applied when the MHI is equal to or below 80% of the Kentucky MHI.
-This rate is also known as the Disadvantaged Community Rate (DCR). - a.
-Projects that qualify for the DCR are eligible for principal forgiveness consideration for and may request a loan amortization up to 30 years or the life expectancy of the facilities being financed.
+This rate is also known as the disadvantaged community rate. - a.
+Projects that qualify for the disadvantaged community rate are eligible for principal forgiveness consideration for and may request a loan amortization up to 30 years or the life expectancy of the facilities being financed.